 1. To verify, you first need to start the KeY prover.
-This is done by calling the runProver or startProver script of your KeY distribution, e.g. by running bin/runProver or bin/startProver bin/runProver paycard or bin/startProver paycard or
+This is done either by using the webstart mechanism described above or by calling the runProver or startProver script of your KeY distribution, e.g. by running bin/runProver or bin/startProver bin/runProver paycard or bin/startProver paycard or